Types of Spinal Cord Injuries and Treatments

 - 24/7 care for the rest of their lives.
 This primarily happens to those who suffered a severe spinal cord injury and have no chance of making a full recovery.

-- Thoracic spinal cord.
-This is located in both the upper and middle sections of the spinal cord.
+The thoracic spinal cord is located in both the upper and middle sections of the spinal cord.
 It consists of twelve vertebrae (T1 to T12).
 Each of these numbers correlates with the nerves found in that section of the spinal cord.

 - T1 to T5 nerves.
 This will impact the muscles, mid-back, abdominal muscles, and upper chest.
 These nerves maintain the rib cage, diaphragm, lungs, and muscles to help the individual breathe.